 ggside, a new ggplot2 extension.
 You can make linear regression with marginal distributions using histograms, densities, box plots, and more.
 Bonus - The side panels are super customizable for uncovering complex relationships.

-Here are two examples of what you can (and will) do in this tutorial! 👇
+Here are two examples of what you will do in this tutorial! 👇

 Before we get started, get the Cheat Sheet

 ggside is great for making marginal distribution side plots.
 But, you'll still need to learn how to visualize data with ggplot2.
 For those topics, I'll use the Ultimate R Cheat Sheet to refer to

 Download the Ultimate R Cheat Sheet.
 Then Click the "CS" next to "ggplot2" which opens the Data Visualization with Dplyr Cheat Sheet.